Message from our DIO

 It is an emotional moment for me when I get to share with aspiring physicians the path I chose to become a doctor.
 I am a proud and passionate graduate of The Wright Center – a decision that eventually led to my rewarding career as the Designated Institutional Official of this groundbreaking organization.

-Our mission at The Wright Centers for Community Health and Graduate Medical Education is to improve the health and welfare of our communities through inclusive and responsive health services and the sustainable renewal of an inspired and competent workforce that is privileged to serve.
+Our mission at The Wright Centers for Community Health and Graduate Medical Education is to improve the health and welfare of our communities through responsive, whole-person health services for all and the sustainable renewal of an inspired, competent workforce that is privileged to serve.

 Our history goes back nearly a half century.
-Since 1976, The Wright Center has been educating physicians and interprofessional students while providing nondiscriminatory, high-quality, affordable primary health services locally – starting with our predecessor organization, the Scranton-Temple Residency program.
+Since 1976, The Wright Center has been educating physicians and interprofessional students while providing affordable, high-quality whole-person primary health services locally – starting with our predecessor organization, the Scranton-Temple Residency Program.
 Our humble beginnings included six internal medicine residents training annually.
-Today, we have more than 670 employees, including around 250 resident and fellow physicians.
+Today, we have more than 670 employees, including around 200 resident and fellow physicians.

 We passionately deliver our mission here in Northeast Pennsylvania at our community health centers and regional clinical partners that primarily serve patients in Lackawanna, Luzerne, Susquehanna, Wayne, and Wyoming counties, and also in communities across the country through our national partnerships in Washington, Arizona, Ohio, and Washington, D.C., and learning networks with Federally Qualified Health Centers.

 In 2019, HRSA designated The Wright Center for Community Health as a Federally Qualified Health Center Look-Alike, providing additional resources that allow our community health centers to further assist medically underserved rural and urban communities and vulnerable populations, including people who are underinsured and uninsured.
-Our community health centers, and local and national relationships enable our physician learners to gain hands-on experiences with diverse patient populations, including those affected by the negative effects of socioeconomic determinants of health, such as food insecurity, homelessness, and poverty.
+Our community health centers, and local and national relationships enable our physician learners to gain hands-on experiences with various patient populations.

 In addition, Pennsylvania designated The Wright Center for Community Health as an Opioid Use Disorder Center of Excellence in 2016 – one of about 50 centers in the commonwealth.
-Its related Healthy Maternal Opiate Medical Support program, more commonly known as Healthy MOMS, involves dozens of committed partner organizations working together to empower women who are faced with the dual challenge of raising a baby and coping with a substance use disorder.
+Its related Healthy Maternal Opiate Medical Support Program, more commonly known as Healthy MOMS, involves dozens of committed partner organizations working together to empower women who are faced with the dual challenge of raising a baby and coping with a substance use disorder.
 We also offer Lifestyle Medicine, Obesity Medicine, an Alzheimer’s and Dementia Care Program, and a Ryan White HIV Clinic, the latter of which serves about 500 patients across seven counties.
-Our 34-foot mobile medical unit, better known as Driving Better Health, improves access to care by establishing community clinics that enable clinical staff to see patients where they live and work.
+Our 34-foot mobile medical and dental unit, better known as Driving Better Health, improves access to care by establishing community clinics that enable clinical staff to see patients where they live, work, study, and play.

 By mission and design, we are committed to graduate medical education, patient care, and impacting positive change on the communities we serve across the country.
 The Wright Center is the program for you if you are looking for more than a residency program – one in which you can impart your knowledge and skills for the betterment of our honorable profession and those we aim to serve.